-Demo of Git Mob in VS Code
+Demo of Git Mob in Visual Studio Code

-Features of Git Mob for VS Code
+Features of Git Mob for Visual Studio Code

 The VS Code extension needs Git Mob console app to be install for it work.
 The reason for this is if you are switching between console and VS Code the state of selected authors in sync.